holdfenytolvaj/pogi/docs/index.md

 ## What
-**pgdb.js** is an easy to use postgreDB handler for javascript, built on top of pg.js (and inherited few things from Massive).
+**pgdb** is an easy to use postgreDB handler for javascript, built on top of pg.js (and inherited few things from Massive).
 Supporting connection pooling, transaction, typescript, async-await, custom logger, executable sql files and built with a lot of sensible default.